 We perform our annual goodwill impairment test in the fourth quarter and determine whether the fair value of each of our reporting units is in excess of its carrying value.
-In 2022, we elected to perform a qualitative analysis to assess impairment of goodwill rather than to perform the quantitative goodwill impairment test.
-The key qualitative factors considered in the assessment included changes in the industry and competitive environment, market capitalization and overall financial performance.
-Based on this qualitative analysis, we determined that it was more likely than not that the fair value of each reporting unit exceeded its carrying value.
-In 2022, 2021 and 2020, we determined no impairment was indicated.
+In 2023, 2022 and 2021, we determined no impairment was indicated.